 Blackpool Council’s Night Time Economy Working Group, which includes businesses, public services and other organisations and meets regularly to focus on the future of the town centre, has also shown major support for the reintroduction.

-Eileen Ormand, Town Centre and Blackpool BID Manager said “Monitored CCTV is a priority to our businesses and fulfils a promise made in the BID’s recent business proposal.
+Monitored CCTV is a priority and fulfils a promise made in the BID’s business proposal.

-“In addition to council officers and volunteers, having Blackpool BID Town Centre Wardens in the CCTV control room with their knowledge of the town centre activity has already proved a useful addition to the safety and security of Blackpool.”
+In addition to council officers and volunteers, having Blackpool BID Town Centre Wardens in the CCTV control room is a useful addition.
+Their knowledge of town centre activity helps with the safety and security of Blackpool.

 “Our volunteers are really amazing people who give up their time freely to help the police make Lancashire safe.”

-“CCTV is an invaluable tool in monitoring town centre activity, in particular any incidents of a criminal nature.
-Efficient use of CCTV is in the public interest and is a key weapon in our arsenal of evidence which can help us apprehend offenders, reduce crime, protect the public and obtain justice for victims.
+CCTV is an invaluable tool in monitoring town centre activity, in particular any incidents of a criminal nature.
+Efficient use of CCTV is in the public interest and is a key weapon in evidence which can be used to apprehend offenders, reduce crime, protect the public and obtain justice for victims.

-“CCTV is and remains a significant part of protecting the communities of Blackpool in a proportionate and measured way.”
+CCTV is and remains a significant part of protecting the communities of Blackpool in a proportionate and measured way.

 Find out more about the use of CCTV across Blackpool